rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 * **loginTimeout** - `3600`.
 Log the user out after a period of inactivity (in second).
 * **externalUserDefaultGroupId** - Default group id set automatically for new external users (like *ldap* or *azureActiveDirectory*).
 * **ldap** - The connection to the LDAP service (see below).
+* **msActiveDirectory** - The connection to the Microsoft Active Directory service (see below for details).
 * **azureActiveDirectory** - The connection to Azure Active Directory.
 Read *Connection to Azure Active Directory* to know more about this option.

-##### Connection to the LDAP service
+##### Connection to an LDAP service

 In Linkurious, administrators manage other user accounts.
 User accounts are identified by either a login or an email address.
-If Linkurious is connected to an LDAP service (preferably OpenLDAP or Active Directory), users are authenticated each time they sign in.
+If Linkurious is connected to an LDAP service (preferably **OpenLDAP** or **Active Directory**), users are authenticated each time they sign in.
 If you have a LDAP service running in your network, you can use it to authenticate users in Linkurious.
 Notice that Linkurious stores encrypted passwords for users not authenticated by LDAP.

 To enable LDAP authentication in Linkurious, edit the configuration.

-For Microsoft Active Directory, add an `msActiveDirectory` section inside `access`:
+For **Microsoft Active Directory**, add an `msActiveDirectory` section inside `access`:

 ```JavaScript
 "access": {